paulramisch/bundestag_speech_tagger/README.md

 # 3. Machine Learning Models
 Here three different kinds of architecture approaches are being compared: BiLSTM, BiLSTM + Fasttext embeddings and BERT.
 While the first are both based on the Long short-term memory (LSTM) architecture, the second used pretrained embeddings to encode the text.
 BERT is short for Bidirectional Encoder Representations is a transformer-based machine learning technique and today widely used for NLP tasks.
+These architectures can be used for a variety of different applications, here we use it for a sequence classification task.
+From a sequence of inputs in the form of tokens or characters, the result is a binary classification as True or False, answering wether the sequence represents a speech according to the model.

 The evolutionary step between LSTM and BERT are LSTM models with the Attention mechanism but is omitted here due to limited scope of this study.